FateMurphy/CEEMDAN_LSTM/README.md

 ```

 ## Help and example
-You can use the code to call for a help.
+You can use the code to call for help.
 You can copy the code from the output of `cl.show_keras_example()` to run forecasting and help you learn more about the code.
 ```python
 cl.help()
 cl.show_keras_example()